Measuring the pay gaps

 Statistics New Zealand reports annually on the gender pay gap.
 It has done so since 1974, the year after the Equal Pay Act 1972 came into force.

 Until 1996 data for this came from the Quarterly Employment Survey of employers.
 Employers report 'job level' data, including their average hourly pay for women and for men.
 See more on the QES below...

 Since 1997, Statistics NZ's Income Survey, undertaken each June as part of the Household Labourforce Survey, has collected data on income by gender, ethnicity and age, and the distribution of income by quintiles.
-Each October, Statistics NZ publishes 'highlights' from the Income Survey, including gender pay gaps.
-The data tables from each survey, with average and median hourly and weekly earnings (Tables 10 and 11), can be downloaded from its website, or the data can be used directly with Statistics NZ's online Table Builder.
+Each October, Statistics NZ published 'highlights' from the Income Survey, including gender pay gaps.
+The data tables from each survey, with average and median hourly and weekly earnings (Tables 10 and 11), can be downloaded from its website.

 Statistics NZ says about the Income Survey: